iommirocks/iommi/docs/howto.rst

             lambda table, **_: table.get_request().GET.get('some_parameter') == 'hello!',
     )

-This will show the column :code:`a` only if the GET parameter :code:`some_parameter` is set to `hello!`.
+This will show the column `a` only if the GET parameter `some_parameter` is set to `hello!`.

-To be more precise, :code:`include` turns off the entire column.
+To be more precise, `include` turns off the entire column.
 Sometimes you want to have the searching turned on, but disable the rendering of the column.
-To do this use the :code:`render_column` parameter instead.
+To do this use the `render_column` parameter instead.

 How do I access table data programmatically (like for example to dump to json)?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~